 It is important to note that:

-All articles on receipt for publication are immediately acknowledged but this does not mean that it has been accepted for publication.
 Unbiased, independent, critical assessment is an intrinsic part of all scholarly work, including the scientific process.
 Peer review is the critical assessment of manuscripts submitted to journals by experts who are not part of the editorial staff.
 Peer review can therefore be viewed as an important extension of the scientific process.
-It is the policy of PAFMJ that every article received for publication is peer reviewed by at least two senior specialists (national and international) of the concerned specialty.
+It is the policy of PAFMJ that every article received for publication is peer reviewed by at least two senior specialists of the concerned specialty.
 The “double blind” process is strictly followed.
 In certain controversial cases, the opinion of a 3rd reviewer is also obtained.
 In case of conflict of opinion between the two reviewers, the matter is referred to the Chief-editor.
-The author can also suggest the reviewers for the journal.

 Conflict of interest exists when as author (or the author’s institution), reviewer, or editor has financial or personal relationships that inappropriately influence (bias) his or her actions (such relationship are also known as dual commitments, competing interests, or competing loyalties).
 However, conflicts can occur for other reasons, such as personal relationships, academic competition, and intellectual passion.
 Increasingly, individual studies receive funding from commercial firms, private foundations, and government.
 The conditions of this funding have the potential to bias and otherwise discredit the research.

 When authors submit a manuscript, whether an article or a letter, they are responsible for disclosing all financial and personal relationships that might bias their work.
 To prevent ambiguity, authors must state explicitly whether potential conflicts do or do not exist.